ChagataiDuru/ChagataiDuru/README.md

 - 👋 Hi, I’m @ChagataiDuru
-- 👀 I’m interested in Game Development
+- 👀 I’m interested in Game Development and Web Backend
 - 🌱 I’m currently learning C++
 - 🕹️ Creating games with C# and Unity
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me Discord:Chagatai#0467

 <!---
 ChagataiDuru/ChagataiDuru is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.